Engels And Mickey Mouse Science

 But since the precise dimensions of the "nodes," or threshold -- a millisecond or a geological age -- cannot be prescribed, she claims that the "law" is worthlessly vague.
 Yet similar events can occur on vastly different scales.
 Geologists regularly refer to the "collision" of tectonic plates.
 These are quite different from, say, our automobile collisions.
 Surely, since tectonic plates move mere millimeters a year, and automobiles move at many miles per hour, Lichtenstein must find it ludicrous to call both "collisions," even though the term describes something important that they have in common.

 However, the use of "collision" in mathematics, the physical sciences and geophysics is quite well-defined.
-When one tectonic plate hits another, their continued collision can last for hundreds of millions of years, but the actual collision is not a protracted affair.
-It does not take millions of years for two rock faces to touch each other.
+When one tectonic plate hits another, their continued collision can last for hundreds of millions of years, but the actual collision (point of contact) isn't a protracted affair.
+It doesn't take millions of years for two rock faces to begin to touch each other.
 In fact, to depict the process itself, geophysicists will use the present continuous tense, employing "colliding".
-Dialecticians do not have a similar present continuous tense they can employ (unless, of course, they appeal to "leaping", or "node-ing").
+Dialecticians don't have a similar present continuous tense they can employ (unless, of course, they appeal to "leaping", or "node-ing").

-So, the actual use of "collision" in this case is the same as its use in road crashes; the word connotes suddenness.
-And so does "node" and its corollary "leap".
-Indeed, both Hegel and Engels were quite clear about this:
+So, the actual use of "collision" in this case is the same as its use in descriptions of road crashes; the word connotes suddenness.
+And, so does "node" and its corollary "leap".
+Comrade Jones needn't take my word for it, both Hegel and Engels were quite explicit:

 It is said, natura non facit saltum [there are no leaps in nature]; and ordinary thinking when it has to grasp a coming-to-be or a ceasing-to-be, fancies it has done so by representing it as a gradual emergence or disappearance.
 But we have seen that the alterations of being in general are not only the transition of one magnitude into another, but a transition from quality into quantity and vice versa, a becoming-other which is an interruption of gradualness and the production of something qualitatively different from the reality which preceded it.
 Water, in cooling, does not gradually harden as if it thickened like porridge, gradually solidifying until it reached the consistency of ice; it suddenly solidifies, all at once.
 It can remain quite fluid even at freezing point if it is standing undisturbed, and then a slight shock will bring it into the solid state.
 [Hegel (1999), p.370, §776.
 Bold emphasis added.]1